About Building Blocks Preschool | Lenexa, KS Since 1997

 doors in 1997

 Building Blocks was founded in 1997, but the vision began much earlier.
-As a young student, founder Kristi already knew exactly what she wanted to build: a child care center where children could learn and be happy.
+As a young student, founder Kristi Kramer already knew exactly what she wanted to build: a child care center where children could learn and be happy.

 When the time came to bring that vision to life, she did not just open a preschool.
 She created a place designed to support children, families, and staff in ways that would last.